 Why?

-I thought Obama had the ability to do all he was he's the Messiah, ladies and gentlemen.
+I thought Obama had the ability to do all he was, he's the Messiah, ladies and gentlemen.

-I mean, Barack Obama with the sheer force of his personality and his good vibes and his messiah-like character.
+I mean, Barack Obama, with the sheer force of his personality and his good vibes and his Messiah-like character, why he can go to Ahmedini Zad and all these other people.

 He needs Clinton working in the Middle East.

-Bring back Gore and Clinton.
+The future, bring back Gore and Clinton.

 Does anybody think if Obama has the power to decide this?